 Episode 2: XJ music theory & artist collaboration

 Dive into XJ music theory and meet Voodoo Lion, a.k.a. co-founder Jamal Whitaker.
-This episode features Charney's deep dive with the music team on challenges of composing with limited senses, innovative tech, and preserving humanity in algorithmic media.
+This episode features Nick's deep dive with the music team on challenges of composing with limited senses, innovative tech, and preserving humanity in algorithmic media.

 Listen on Spotify